PrernaAsthana/openai-smbtoolkit/docs/EXECUTIVE_ORDER_MAPPING.md

 ---

 This mapping is included in support of a National Interest Waiver (NIW) petition to demonstrate direct alignment with U.S. federal AI priorities and responsible deployment principles.

+---

+## 📦 Execution Model Update

+This endeavor is being developed and deployed via a modular, public-facing infrastructure—shared through open GitHub repositories, policy-aligned documentation, and reproducible pilots targeting U.S.-based small and mid-sized enterprises.
+This structure enables broad collaboration, transparent impact, and scalability without being bound to any one employer or commercial interest.